National Oceanic and Atmospheric Administration, NOAA

 Teaching Tips | Science | Pedagogy |

-- Point out that students can drag the graphs listed below into one of the 3 viewing slots above.
+- Point out that students can click the parameters listed below into one of the 3 viewing slots above.
+Up/down arrows show which parameters are in the viewing slots.

 - Comments from expert scientist: The resource contains graphs of teleconnection indices that can be easily moved to view index changes in time (1950 to present).
 This is a really great concept and could be very useful in classroom settings to show students the variability of climate oscillations.
 The resource is also appropriately labeled as climate variability so that anyone who knows the difference between climate variability and climate change could easily find the indices if that is what they are looking for.